AquaJo/RobloxStarter/README.md

-# Boilerplate for a Roblox-Studio Project configured for WSL2
+# Boilerplate for a Roblox-Studio Project configured for WSL2 - USED FOR A CAMERA-PROJECT

 ## Features